LHCfitNikhef/smefit_release/docs/source/fitting_code/running.md

 single_parameter_fits: True
 ```
 and proceed as documented above for a normal fit.
-For both NS and MC, the final output will be the file ``posterior.json``
+For both NS, MC and A the final output will be the file ``posterior.json``
 containing the independent posterior of the fitted Wilson coefficients, obtained by a series os independent single parameter fits.